 Healthcare Worker Tax Rebate Guide

-Private sector and NHS healthcare professionals qualify for a Healthcare Worker Tax Rebate.
+Private sector and NHS healthcare professionals can qualify for a Healthcare Worker Tax Rebate.
 We’ll make sure you get yours.

 Whatever your specific role is, if you are a healthcare worker, then you are eligible to claim a Healthcare Worker Tax Rebate.